General Information Leaflet About Your Prescribed Medication On Discharge

 • Your community pharmacy (chemist) will be able to give you advice and support after you leave hospital.

-• If your medicines were changed or a new medication started in hospital you are eligible to have a Medicines Use Review (MUR) or New Medicines Service (NMS) at your community pharmacy.
-This is a free NHS service to help you find out more about the medicines you are taking in a confidential discussion with your community pharmacist.
+• If your medicines were changed or a new medication started in hospital you are eligible for the Discharge Medicines Service (DMS) and a New Medicines Service (NMS) at your community pharmacy.
+These are free NHS services provide to patients who would benefit from extra support and information related to their medicines.

 How to store your medicines